About Us

 Our Vision

-TARS Vision Statement: (What we want to achieve)
+TARS Vision Statement: What we aspire to achieve

-To empower rural education in Texas by advocating for the benefit of each student.
-Our commitment is to uphold the distinct identity of rural communities and their schools while highlighting their indispensable role in developing the foundations of the next generation of Texans.
+To empower rural education in Texas by advocating for the success of every student.
+Our commitment is to preserve the unique identity of rural communities while highlighting small schools indispensable role in shaping the future of Texas.

 TARS Mission

-TARS’ mission is to champion the interests of rural schools in Texas, strongly advocating for equitable distribution of financial resources and emphasizing the significance for the self-governing principle of local authority.
-We will actively engage with federal, state, and local entities to influence education policy while providing research to support our recommendations.
+The mission of TARS is to champion the interests of rural schools in Texas.
+We advocate for equitable funding that addresses the challenges of diseconomies of scale and size, while emphasizing the importance of local self-governance.
+TARS actively engages with federal, state, and local leaders to shape education policy and provides research-based solutions to support our advocacy.

 TARS Mission